ReferenceError: "department" is not defined.

 Inventions of the Text is organised by a team of postgraduate researchers, and combines papers by academics from Durham and beyond with presentations by PhD students.
 Seminars run roughly every couple of weeks during term time, with around eight or nine events a year.

-We regularly invite scholars from other universities throughout the UK and internationally to present papers at research seminars, under five thematic strands:
+We regularly invite scholars from other universities throughout the UK and internationally to present papers at research seminars.

-These provide an opportunity for postgraduates and sometimes undergraduates, along with members of staff, to come together in an informal environment to hear about and discuss the latest research.
-Postgraduate students are also encouraged to present papers at these seminars.
+These provide an opportunity for postgraduates and members of staff to come together in an informal environment to hear about and discuss the latest research.
 Some seminars are also open to the public.